George Harrison (Irish republican): Background

 At some point in the mid-1950s, the IRA approached Cotter and Harrison about supplying them arms for their Border Campaign, a request which the pair accepted, beginning a gun running career which would last for several decades.
 Harrison was able to source arms for the IRA through George de Meo, an Italian-American neighbour of his who had connections to the Mafia as well as gun runners who were supplying rebels in Cuba.

-In 1962 Cotter and Harrison cut their ties with the IRA as it became apparent the Border campaign was a failure.
-However, after the start of the Troubles, Dáithí Ó Conaill in 1970 was able to convince them to support the Provisional IRA and they once again began supplying arms to the IRA.
+In 1962, Cotter and Harrison cut their ties with the IRA as it became apparent the Border campaign was a failure.
+However, after the start of the Troubles, Dáithí Ó Conaill was able to convince them to support the Provisional IRA in 1970; once again, they began supplying arms to the IRA.
 Almost all smuggled guns went through the network run by Harrison.
-In 1975 Harrison appeared before a grand jury investigating arms trafficking; however, he was released without charge.
+In 1975, Harrison appeared before a grand jury investigating arms trafficking; however, he was released without charge.

 By 1975, the United States Department of Justice started to significantly weaken the Harrison network by prosecuting dozens of IRA arms trafficking cases since the start of the Troubles in 1969, and as early as 1973, the IRA already found more lucrative sources of funding and weapons from foreign states, including Libyan dictator Muammar Gaddafi.
 The prosecutions of IRA gunrunners in America were so great that according to Belfast author Jack Holland, "Harrison was not aware of any major shipments of arms that had successfully reached the IRA from the U.S. since the late 1970s; that is, before his network's destruction [in 1981]."
 U.S. House Speaker Tip O'Neill told Northern Ireland Secretary of State Roy Mason in mid-October 1977 that "[t]he flow of guns and money had been greatly reduced."

-1981 Arrest and Trial
+1981 arrest and trial in the US

 In 1981, Harrison was arrested by the FBI Joint Terrorism Task Force during a sting operation called "Operation Bushmill".
 Harrison, Tom Falvey, Michael Flannery, Pat Mullin, and Danny Gormley, all Irish immigrants, were acquitted in a criminal trial held in New York City, which lasted from December 1980 to June 1981.
 Their acquittal was widely attributed to the unconventional efforts of Harrison's personal attorney, Frank Durkan; the men admitted to their activities but claimed that they believed the operation had Central Intelligence Agency sanction.
 During the trial, a number of people spoke on the defendants' behalf, including Bernadette Devlin.

-Despite the men's acquittal, the FBI arrest of Harrison marked the end of the IRA transatlantic gun-running network in America once and for all.